Francis John Clarence Westenra Plantagenet Hastings, 16th Earl of Huntingdon1

 M, #57801, b.
 30 January 1901, d.
 1990

-Francis John Clarence Westenra Plantagenet Hastings, 16th Earl of Huntingdon was born on 30 January 1901.1 He was the son of Lt.-Col. Warner Francis John Plantagenet Hastings, 15th Earl of Huntingdon and Maud Margaret Wilson.1 He married, firstly, Cristina Casati Stampa di Soncino, daughter of Marchese Camillo Casati Stampa di Soncino and Luisa Amman, on 21 October 1925.1 He and Cristina Casati Stampa di Soncino were divorced in 1943.1 He married, secondly, Margaret Lane, daughter of Henry George Lane, on 1 February 1944.1 He died in 1990.1
+Francis John Clarence Westenra Plantagenet Hastings, 16th Earl of Huntingdon was born on 30 January 1901.1 He was the son of Lt.-Col. Warner Francis John Plantagenet Hastings, 15th Earl of Huntingdon and Maud Margaret Wilson.1 He married, firstly, Maria Cristina Casati Stampa di Soncino, daughter of Marchese Camillo Casati Stampa di Soncino and Luisa Amman, on 21 October 1925.1 He and Maria Cristina Casati Stampa di Soncino were divorced in 1943.1 He married, secondly, Margaret Lane, daughter of Henry George Lane, on 1 February 1944.1 He died in 1990.1

-Francis John Clarence Westenra Plantagenet Hastings, 16th Earl of Huntingdon was educated at Eton College, Eton, Berkshire, England.1 He graduated from Christ Church College, Oxford University, Oxford, Oxfordshire, England, in 1924 with a Bachelor of Arts (B.A.).1 He graduated from Christ Church College, Oxford University, Oxford, Oxfordshire, England, with a Master of Arts (M.A.).1 He succeeded to the title of 16th Earl of Huntingdon [E., 1529] on 5 April 1939.1 He was with the Civil Defence between 1941 and 1945.1 He held the office of Parliamentary Secretary, Ministry of Agriculture and Fisheries between 1945 and 1950.1 He was a painter of murals, with works exhibited at various exhibitions.1 He was president of the Society of Muralist Painters between 1952 and 1955.1 He wrote the book The Golden Octopus.1 He wrote the book Commonsense About India.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, in 1924 with a Bachelor of Arts (B.A.)1 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, with a Master of Arts (M.A.)1 He succeeded as the 16th Earl of Huntingdon [E., 1529] on 5 April 1939.1 He was with the Civil Defence between 1941 and 1945.1 He held the office of Parliamentary Secretary, Ministry of Agriculture and Fisheries between 1945 and 1950.1 He was a painter of murals, with works exhibited at various exhibitions.1 He was president of the Society of Muralist Painters between 1952 and 1955.1 He wrote the book The Golden Octopus.1 He wrote the book Commonsense About India (ASIN: B0007J5FP4.)1

-Child of Francis John Clarence Westenra Plantagenet Hastings, 16th Earl of Huntingdon and Cristina Casati Stampa di Soncino
+Child of Francis John Clarence Westenra Plantagenet Hastings, 16th Earl of Huntingdon and Maria Cristina Casati Stampa di Soncino

 Children of Francis John Clarence Westenra Plantagenet Hastings, 16th Earl of Huntingdon and Margaret Lane